Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Baltimore, MD 21201-2399

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Bachelor Social Worker as defined under the Maryland’s Board of Social Work Examiners Maryland Statute and Regulation.
-Please review and complete the application for the LBSW for the state of Maryland.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Bachelor Social Worker as defined by the State of Maryland.
+Please review and complete the application for the LBSW for the State of Maryland.

 Maryland Board of Social Work Examiners